Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 >**Note:** The `CONFIG_BT_ACL_CONNECTIONS` value can be increased to support more than one BLE client connection.
 This value should match the `max_connections` value in the application manifest.

 The core features defined above build the core ESP32 BLE firmware, but not the client or server interfaces.
-To enable only BLE client functionality, additionally set the `CONFIG_GATTC_ENABLE` feature:
+To enable only BLE client functionality, set the `CONFIG_GATTC_ENABLE` feature:

 	CONFIG_GATTC_ENABLE=y
+	CONFIG_GATTS_ENABLE=

-To enable only BLE server functionality, additionally set the `CONFIG_GATTS_ENABLE` feature:
+To enable only BLE server functionality, set the `CONFIG_GATTS_ENABLE` feature:

 	CONFIG_GATTS_ENABLE=y
+	CONFIG_GATTC_ENABLE=

 > **Note:** Because both a BLE client and server cannot be enabled on the same device, we recommend setting only the `CONFIG_GATTC_ENABLE` or `CONFIG_GATTS_ENABLE` feature, but not both.
 This will conserve memory and Flash.